Gladesinger/vue3-material/README.md

 # vue3-material
+Vue material package converted to vue 3.

-A collection of vue material components (https://github.com/vuematerial/vue-material) converted to vue3.
+The package contains a collection of vue material components (https://github.com/vuematerial/vue-material) converted to vue3.
 Special thanks to the (https://github.com/mikimoresi/vue3-material) for providing some of the components.
 Currently converted the following components:
 - Avatar
 - Badge